billhennessy/hennessysview2020/content/posts/2020/why-acting-sec-nav-should-be-fired.md

 That's how a leader handles these situations.
 Instead, Modly whined to the sailors for making his privileged life uncomfortable.

-By his immature, petulant, and irresponsible actions, Thomas Crozier demonstrated the worst characteristics of a bad manager and a complete lack of leadership qualities.
+By his immature, petulant, and irresponsible actions, Thomas Modly demonstrated the worst characteristics of a bad manager and a complete lack of leadership qualities.

 If Crozier's letter set a bad example for his subordinates, Modly's obnoxious behavior on board the Roosevelt set a bad example for leaders in every walk of life.